 - achieved a consistent and reasonable market price for tax purposes

-- The requirements for up-to-date documentation give guarantees that the prices are set one by one in a fair way, limiting the ability to set prices after completion of transactions.
+- The requirements for up-to-date documentation give guarantees that the prices are set one by one fair way, limiting the ability to set prices after completion of transactions

 Bulgaria accepts the OECD transfer pricing documentation model based on the Master File and Local File (BEPS Action 13) approach.
 This approach is considered best practice in the Bulgaria.